dr-guangtou/daily_astroph/astroph-1805.md

     * we show that the current SF activity of massive galaxies (> L∗ ) at z ∼ 1 correlates with SF levels at least 3 Gyrs prior: SFHs retain ‘memory’ on a large fraction of the Hubble time.

 #### [Quantifying the AGN-driven outflows in ULIRGs (QUADROS) III: Measurements of the radii and kinetic powers of 8 near-nuclear outflows](https://arxiv.org/abs/1805.02647)
+    * Outflow regions are compact (0.08 < R[OIII] < 1.5 kpc), and the electron densities measured are relative high
+    * Relatively modest mass outflow rates
+    * Find no clear evidence for correlations between the properties of the out- flows and the bolometric luminosities of the AGN

 #### [Comparison of physical and observational galaxy cluster modelling](https://arxiv.org/abs/1805.01968)